mitchallen/terraform-101/README.md

 ### Open Docker Desktop

-This will start docker daemon if it isn't running:
+This will start the docker daemon if it isn't running:

 ```sh
 open -a Docker